AdamBrodzinski/Retina-Sprites-for-Compass/README.md

 * Both `retina-sprite` and `retina-background` use this mixin internally.
 * This mixin includes the IE8 support, so if you have set the variable `$retina-support-respondjs` it will be used here.
-  All this does is wrap your code (or the other mixins code) inside the media query like this:
+  All this does is wrap your code (or the other mixins' code) inside the media query like this:

         html.mediaqueries & {
           // your code here